 For example, some fees can be imposed when drafting the company’s statutory documents, which are represented in this case by stamp duty.
 When registering a trading name for the subsidiary, the procedure will be concluded through the Companies Commission of Malaysia, which requests the payment of a fee of RM 60; the registration is available for one year, at the end of which the subsidiary will have to apply for a renewal.

 If the subsidiary will be registered as a private company, the Companies Commission of Malaysia will request a registration fee, which is established based on the selected legal entity.
 For example, the fee for registering a company limited by shares is of RM 1,000.

 If the company is registered as a private limited company, the investors can modify the legal entity of the company, by changing it into a public limited company.
 In this case, the institution imposes a fee with a value of RM 500.
 Our team of specialists in company formation in Malaysia can advise investors on the procedure available for changing the business form of a local business.

 As we mentioned above, a subsidiary has to complete various reporting requirements, which include the lodgment of the company’s annual returns.
 The procedure also imposes a small fee, depending on the legal entity of the company.
 A subsidiary registered as a private company will have to pay a fee of RM 150.

-The subsidiary in Malaysia operates as a corporate entity (a business form with legal personality), and such entities are required to submit annual financial statements and other accounting documents on a yearly basis.
-In 2022, lodging financial statements for a private company will cost RM50 in the case in which the company must submit the audited financial statements, and RM20 for financial statements that do not need an audit.
-Those who need to extend the deadline for submitting the financial statements will have to pay a fee of RM 100 in 2022.
+The subsidiary in Malaysia operates as a corporate entity (a business form with a legal personality), and such entities are required to submit annual financial statements and other accounting documents on a yearly basis.
+In 2023, lodging financial statements for a private company will cost RM50 in the case in which the company must submit the audited financial statements and RM20 for financial statements that do not need an audit.
+Those who need to extend the deadline for submitting the financial statements will have to pay a fee of RM 100.